This post may contain affiliate links for your convenience. Read our disclosure policy.

 - 1 tsp garlic optional

-Once cycle is complete, roll out onto floured surface and divide dough in 2.
+- Once the dough cycle is complete, roll out dough onto a floured surface and divide dough in 2.
 See notes below if only using 1 dough.

-Roll dough out onto a greased and floured pizza pan.
+- Roll each dough out onto a greased and floured pizza pan.